Home » Big Island » 101 Best Things to do on the Big Island with Kids

 1. Kamakahonu Beach (King Kam Beach)

 Kamakahonu Beach (commonly called King Kam Beach) is one of the best kid-friendly beaches in Kona.
-It’s situated right by the King Kamehameha hotel on the popular Ali’i Drive.
+It’s situated right by the King Kamehameha Hotel on the popular Ali’i Drive.

 This is a great place for kids to learn how to snorkel or just play in the sand.
 It’s a pretty small beach, so it’s a nice place to spend an hour before heading somewhere else.